dvidelabs/poly.shell/doc/getting_started.md

 it easy to assign jobs to specific sites, and also to configure multiple sites consistently with common settings.

-Shells are can redirect output, so it is possible to integrate the job runner with a web application framework such as `Express` for `Node.js`.
+Shells can redirect output, so it is possible to integrate the job runner with a web application framework such as `Express` for `Node.js`.